nemesissoft/Nemesis.TextParsers/Specification.md

 ## Synopsis
 This library aims at providing means to format to (serialize) and parse from (deserialize) various common types and complex types to flat human-readable / human-editable texts.
 Conciseness and performance are the name of the game here and with such features in mind this library was designed.
 Generally it's not possible to heavily influence message format, but library tries to be able to serialize most use cases.
 Serialization can be affected to certain degree using settings.
 User can register own transformers or use build-in conventions and aspects.
-The following catalogue lists down convention, defaults and format.
+The following catalogue lists down convention, defaults and formats.
 They are listed in descending order of precedence down the chain of responsibility pattern that lies at heart of parsing library.
 Aspects are marked with **strong emphasis**.
 *Compound parser* means that it employs inner value parser and adds own logic i.e. list parser will tokenize input, unescape escaped sequences and use appropriate inner parser

 When it's not marked otherwise, library follows Postel's Law (formatting is done by the book and best effort is used for parsing):
 > Be liberal in what you accept, and conservative in what you send.

 ## Serialization format
+General rules
 1. Default value can always be enforced using '∅' character.
-Where it's not relevant - whitespaces are trimmed upon parsing
+Where it's not relevant - whitespaces are trimmed upon parsing,
 2. Escaping sequences are supported – each parser/formatter might use different set of escaping sequences and it escapes/unescapes only characters of its interest.
-As a rule of thumb, special characters are escaped with backslash ('\') and backslash itself is escaped with double backslash
+As a rule of thumb, special characters are escaped with backslash ('\\') and backslash itself is escaped with double backslash.
+3. recognized types can be arbitrarily embedded/mixed i.e. it's possible to parse/format ```SortedDictionary<char?, IList<float[][]>>``` with no hiccups

 ###	Simple types
 Generally, not affected by custom settings, parsed using InvariantCulture.
 The following types are supported: